An axiomatic characterization of the Brownian map: Introduction

 In Section~\ref{sec::surfacesfromtrees}, we recall the tree gluing results from \cite{matingtrees}.
 In \cite{matingtrees} we proposed using the term {\em peanosphere}\footnote{The term emerged in a discussion with Kenyon.
 On the question of whether to capitalize ({\it \`a la} Laplacian, Lagrangian, Hamiltonian, Jacobian, Bucky Ball) or not ({\em \`a la} boson, fermion, newton, hertz, pascal, ohm, einsteinium, algorithm, buckminsterfullerene) the authors express no strong opinion.} to describe a space, topologically homeomorphic to the sphere, that comes endowed with a good measure and a distinguished space-filling loop (parameterized so that a unit of area measure is filled in a unit of time) that represents an interface between a continuum ``tree'' and ``dual tree'' pair.
 Several of the constructions in \cite{matingtrees} describe natural measures on the space of peanospheres, and we note that the Brownian map also fits into this framework.

-Some of the constructions in \cite{matingtrees} also involve the {\em $\alpha$-stable looptrees} introduced by Curien and Kortchemski in \cite{ck2013looptrees}, which are in turn closely related to the L\'evy stable random trees explored by Duquesne and Le Gall \cite{duquenelegallasterisque, duquesnelegall2005levytrees, duquesnelegallhausdorff, duquesnelegallrerooting}.
+Some of the constructions in \cite{matingtrees} also involve the {\em $\alpha$-stable looptrees} introduced by Curien and Kortchemski in \cite{ck2013looptrees}, which are in turn closely related to the L\'evy stable random trees explored by Duquesne and Le Gall \cite{dlg2002trees_levy, duquesnelegall2005levytrees, duquesnelegallhausdorff, duquesnelegallrerooting}.
 For $\alpha \in (1,2)$ we show how to glue an $\alpha$-stable looptree ``to itself'' in order to produce an object that we call the $\alpha$-{\em stable L\'evy net}, or simply the $\alpha$-{\em L\'evy net} for short.
-The L\'evy net can be understood as something like a Peano {\em carpet}.
+The L\'evy net is a random variable which takes values in the space which consists of a planar real tree together with an equivalence relation which encodes how the tree is glued to itself.
+It can be understood as something like a Peano {\em carpet}.
 It is a space homeomorphic to a closed subset of the sphere (obtained by removing countably many disjoint open disks from the sphere) that comes with a natural measure and a path that fills the entire space; this path represents an interface between a geodesic tree (whose branches also have well-defined length parameterizations) and its dual (where in this case the dual object is the $\alpha$-stable looptree itself).

 We then show how to explore the L\'evy net in a breadth-first way, providing an equivalent construction of the L\'evy net that makes sense for all $\alpha \in (1,2)$.
 Our results about the L\'evy net apply for general $\alpha$ and can be derived independently of their relationship to the Brownian map.
 Indeed, the Brownian map is not explicitly mentioned at all in Section~\ref{sec::surfacesfromtrees}.